catalyst/developing-with-cwp/docs/05_CreatingATemplate.md

 ## TIP - turning the preview off

-By default the preview pane is turned on the SilverStripe CMS, I don't like it as sometimes it can lie (as in not be a 100% accurate reflection of how the page looks in the front end), and also because with 4 panes things on the screen can get a little cramped.
+By default the preview pane is turned on the SilverStripe CMS, I don't like it as sometimes it can lie (as in not be a 100% accurate reflection of how the page looks in the front end), and also because with multiple panes things on the screen can get a little cramped.

 To turn the preview pane off, we can swap from Split Mode to Edit mode using a little Mode Switcher control down at the bottom-right of the screen.
 Hover over the icons down there an you should see a tool tip on one saying "Change View mode".
 Click on it to bring up a popup menu, then choose "Edit mode" from the list.